Botanical name:Catalpa speciosa

-Twig: Stout, green, and later reddish brown in color, numerous lighter lenticels; terminal bud is absent, lateral buds are small and covered with red-brown scales; leaf scars very unique elliptical or round sunken saucers, light in color.
+Twig: Stout, green, and later reddish brown in colour, numerous lighter lenticels; terminal bud is absent, lateral buds are small and covered with red-brown scales; leaf scars very unique elliptical or round sunken saucers, light in colour.

 Bark: Gray to reddish brown, separated into irregular shallow fissures and scaly ridges.

 Form: A medium sized tree to 80 feet with spreading, crooked branches and an irregular crown.
 The bole may be straight but is generally crooked.